durkes/copilot/README.md

 });

 app.use('/api/retrieve', function (req, res, next) {
-	/*now catch all requests to '/api/retrieve' route with methods other than GET (since GET requests would have been handled in one of the routes above)*/
+	/*now catch all requests to '/api/retrieve' route with methods other than GET (since GET requests would have been handled by one of the routes above)*/ res.statusCode = 405;
-	/*note: there is likely middleware that could be used to better manage this; again, this is just for demo*/ res.statusCode = 405;
 	res.end('Must use GET method');
 });